sparkplug23/PulSar/README.md

 ![image](https://user-images.githubusercontent.com/35019746/118510354-cc5aa700-b728-11eb-8245-7344dad1cb4a.png)

 These folders can be summarised as follows:
-  * `0_ConfigUser` - Allows configuration of the desired functioanility of the project, configurable by the user.
+  * `0_ConfigUser` - Allows configuration of the desired functionality of the project, configurable by the user.
-  * `1_TaskerManager` - This is the primary entry point for all modules, together with the `loop()` and `setup()` from `HomeControlSystem.cpp`, the tasks, also known as "Functions" will be executed when needed.
+  * `1_TaskerManager` - This is the primary execution entry point for all modules, together with the `loop()` and `setup()` from `HomeControlSystem.cpp`, the tasks, also known as "Functions" will be called from this module.
 This is effectively a multitasking thread controller, as it allows each active module to share resources by limiting how long each function takes up in CPU time, including splitting functions into multiple split tasks where they would otherwise be "blocking" or waiting code.
 An example of this is requesting a sensor reading, then returning to the module to check for its result instead of waiting for the result.
   * `2_CoreSystem` - This contains modules which are shared resources by all hardware, and are often all required for each project.
-  * `2b_Internal_TaskerSystems` - Shared resources, but are not need for most builds (e.g. SolarLunar positions)
-  * `2c_Internal_IsolatedNoTaskerSystems` - Shared resources that can be used by other classes, but contains no "Tasker" calls.
   * `3_Network` - Includes all networking modules required for communicating with a host, this does not include any remote devices that would fall into a hardware addon (ie 433mhz radios).
   * `4_Drivers` - All modules which directly control an external device, connected via GPIO pins.
   * `5_Sensors` - All modules that receive data from external devices, connected via GPIO pins.